Jerere/reaktor-pre-assignment-2019/README.md

 Reaktor pre-assignment for junior developer positions 2019

 Program that reads information about packages from /var/lib/dpkg/status -file.
-Packages and their contents are brosable via HTML interface.
+Packages and their contents are browsable via web interface.

 Live at: https://package-app.herokuapp.com/